zeke/vibes/README.md

 In this workshop we will use the following software:

 - [Cursor](https://www.cursor.com/) - Code editor with AI superpowers (Free to start / Paid features for advanced use)
+    1. Sign up or login or "Skip and continue"
+    1. You can optionally import your existing VS Code settings (or skip and continue)
+    1. Choose a theme (or skip it!)
+    1. Key bindings (or skip it!)
+    1. "Open from terminal" -- Yes.
+You want this.

 - [GitHub Desktop](https://github.com/apps/desktop) - Free and open-source software for easily working with Git and GitHub.

 Optional: